rh-telco-tigers/gpupassthrough/README.md

 ## Introduction

-It is possible to support video card GPU passthrough using OpenShift and Kubevirt (upstream OpenShift Virtualization).
-The instructions below will help create a configuration that allows for running ONE virtual machine per physical host with a NVidia GPU card installed.
+It is possible to support video card GPU passthrough using OpenShift and OpenShift Virtualization.
+The instructions below will help create a configuration that allows for running ONE virtual machine per physical NVidia GPU available.
 This is an unsupported setup, but will give you an idea of what functions and features are coming to OpenShift Virtualization in the coming releases.

 ## Prerequisites